lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

    appropriately send back for completion) in matters of minutes.
-Are the data available in a public repository that guarantees that it will remain accessible, such as a subject-specific or, if none is available a generic repository (such as [zenodo](https://zenodo.org/) or [figshare](https://figshare.com/), ...), an institutional repository (we have [Apollo](https://www.repository.cam.ac.uk/) at the University of Cambridge), or, but less desirable, supplementary information or a personal webpage[^4].
+Are the data available in a public repository that guarantees that it will remain accessible, such as a subject-specific or, if none is available, a generic repository (such as [zenodo](https://zenodo.org/) or [figshare](https://figshare.com/), ...), an institutional repository (we have [Apollo](https://www.repository.cam.ac.uk/) at the University of Cambridge), or, but less desirable, supplementary information or a personal webpage[^4].

-[^4]: There is often no perfect solution, and a combination of the above might be desirable.

 2. **Meta-data**: It's of course not enough to provide a wild dump of the data/software/..., but these need to be appropriately